-4.1 Outline Planning Permission is sought for a proposed infill single dwelling house and detached garage/store.
+4.1 Outline Planning Permission is sought for a proposed infill single dwelling house.
 The application site is located on a small parcel of land adjacent to an existing bungalow to the north east, and is bounded to the rear and southern boundaries by two watercourses.
 The North West Gas Pipeline runs through the application site to the southern end of the site.